Skip to main content

 Purpose and Mission

-The primary goal behind the Core blockchain is to unlock both the Bitcoin network and the Bitcoin asset, creating a scalable, permissionless, and BTCfi-empowering smart contract platform powered by Bitcoin’s decentralized security and market value.
+The Core blockchain exists to unlock both the Bitcoin network and Bitcoin as an asset, creating a scalable, permissionless smart contract platform that empowers Bitcoin-focused finance while leveraging Bitcoin's decentralized security and immense value.

 Core Technology

-• Delegated Proof of Work (DPoW): Bitcoin miners enhance Core's security by delegating their hash power to Core validators, earning supplemental rewards in the form of CORE tokens.
+• Delegated Proof of Work (DPoW): Bitcoin miners enhance Core's security by delegating their hash power to Core validators and, in exchange, earn supplemental rewards in the form of CORE tokens.
 This symbiotic relationship leverages Bitcoin's robust security infrastructure without additional costs to the miners, aligning incentives and bolstering network integrity.

-• Delegated Proof of Stake (DPoS): Holders of CORE tokens actively participate in Core's consensus by delegating their tokens to validators.
-This ensures a high level of network security and provides stakers with CORE token rewards, encouraging broad participation and maintaining a balanced, decentralized validator election process.
+• Delegated Proof of Stake (DPoS): Holders of CORE tokens actively participate in Core's consensus by delegating their tokens to validators as part of the validator election process.
+In exchange for electing healthy validators, CORE stakers earn CORE token rewards.

 3. Security Enhancements